 The numerous paralegal schools in California offer a wide variety of degree and certificate programs in paralegal and legal assistant studies, many of which provide opportunities for students to select a specialty within their field of interest.
 This overview of paralegal schools in California provides you with factual information about your options for pursuing a paralegal education in the state.
-You can also consider online schools like Kaplan University, which offers paralegal programs at the associate’s, bachelor’s, and master’s degree levels as well as a Legal Secretary Certificate.
+You can also consider online programs that offer paralegal programs at the associate’s, bachelor’s, and master’s degree levels.

 - There are 94 colleges and universities that offer a paralegal/legal assistant degree program in California.